What Is Multiple System Atrophy (MSA)?

 The Parkinson's drug levodopa can help manage shaking, stiffness, and slow movement.
 Stretching and exercise can keep your muscles strong and flexible.
 Physical, occupational, and speech therapists can help with walking and talking.

-To control your blood pressure, you doctor might suggest that you eat more salt, drink more water, or wear compression garments.
-You also might get prescriptions for drugs like droxidopa, fludrocortisone, or midodrine.
-You could need a pacemaker to regulate your heart and increase your blood pressure.
+To control your blood pressure, your doctor may prescribe you drugs like droxidopa, fludrocortisone, or midodrine.
+You could need a pacemaker to regulate your heart rate and increase your blood pressure.

 For bladder control, drugs including oxybutynin, mirabegron, tamsulosin, and tolterodine might help.
 You might use a catheter as well, which you can learn to use on your own.
 Catheters or medication can also help if you're unable to empty your bladder.